lflrnr/Coursera-UMichigan-Applied_Data_Science_assignments/README.md

 Coursera - University of Michigan - Applied Data Science with Python - assignments https://www.coursera.org/specializations/data-science-python

 These assignments were submitted for the 5 courses in the University of Michigan's Applied Data Science with Python specialization offered on Coursera.
-I enjoyed the specialization which offered a broad applied intro to the field.
+I enjoyed the specialization which provides a broad applied intro to the field.
 Due to the focus on "applied", there are gaps in theory as well as practice but overall seems to be a solid start to my data science learning journey.

 The courses in the specialization are:
 1. Introduction to Data Science with Python